-- Your last address in Germany, where you are still registered
+- Your last address in Germany where you are currently still registered

-- You new address (outside of Germany, so they use this address to send the confirmation)
+- You new address (outside of Germany, so they use this address to send the confirmation to)

 - Your signature

-However: Most German officials in registration offices normally prefer you to use the common deregistration forms to make their work easier.
-In fact, we have had many users who were unsuccessful trying to deregister by just putting their data onto a simple piece of paper.
+However: Most German officials in registration offices prefer you to use the common deregistration forms to make their work easier.
+In fact, we have had many users who were unsuccessful in trying to deregister by just putting their data on a piece of paper.
 This is because not all officials are aware that you can deregister this way.
-Some registration offices in Germany even have their own tailor-made deregistration form.
+Some citizen’s offices in Germany even have their own tailor-made deregistration form.
 The bottom line is: Always double-check with your local registration office.

 What documents do you need for your deregistration in Germany?